ycean/fourleg_gazebo/README.md

 ************************************************************************************************************************************
-Manual in launching robot simulation platoform and running walking simulation:
+Manual in launching robot simulation platform and running walking simulation:

 1. Launch the robot into gazebo platform: